qlik-oss/qlik-cloud-monitoring-apps/automations/multipleTenantInstaller.md

 - The API key or regional OAuth user from the child tenant (it is assumed this has already been cleaned up via a tenant deactivation) or other process.
 - The data for that tenant stored in the aggregated QVDs.
 This data will be removed the next time the aggregation (parent) apps are reloaded.

+#### Run mode

+When `runMode` is set to 1, the automation will prompt a user to interactively click a button to proceed with the deployment.

+When set to 0, no user intervention is required.
+This mode is designed for scheduled runs of the automation, which will automate the refresh of data connections, update of apps, and clean up of removed tenants.
+This is the intended function of the automation.

 ---

 ## Contributing